siraat-ai-academy/feelings-unwritten/az500-eks2-README.md

 **Muhammad Naveed Ishaque**
 _Content Creator | AI Writer | Narrative Simplifier_

-_With the inner voice of Jamalu — the whisper behind the work._
+_With the inner voice of eks2 — the whisper behind the work._